brycelelbach/thrust_wiki/Debugging.md

 Known Issues
 ------------
 As of version 4.2, `nvcc` does not support device debugging Thrust code.
-Thrust functions compiled with `nvcc -G` will likely crash.
+Thrust functions compiled with (e.g., `nvcc -G`, `nvcc --device-debug 0`, etc.) will likely crash.

 The latest [CHANGELOG](https://github.com/thrust/thrust/blob/master/CHANGELOG) keeps a list of issues such as these.